Planning the visit

 Now, that was surprising.
 I couldn’t believe that I didn’t find this information in the early stages of my planning.
 Obviously, it was not a huge risk as I have collected the information in time, rather just-in-time.
 Nagrsol was 15 minutes away and we had to get ready before that.
 It was better to start early for Shirdi as that would avoid the heat en-route to the temple.

 The train was almost empty at Nagarsol.
 As if this was the terminal station.
 Many of them had plans to visit the temple in the morning and then proceed towards Aurangabad to stay overnight.
 I felt that would have only increased our tiredness.
-Also we didn’t want to travel to the temple without being cleaned up.
+Also, we didn’t want to travel to the temple without being cleaned up.

 Immediately, after getting out we saw a crowd approaching us.
 I could make out from a distance that they were all cab drivers trying to woo potential passengers.
 I didn’t want to fall prey to these drivers and travel in a crammed Tata Sumo with people sitting on each other’s lap.
 I wanted to take some time before making any decision and after wasting some time on the platform I came out to get rid of the crowd.
 My idea was to catch the cab left without any business and to get some good bargain in the process.

 There are three different modes of transportation available from Nagarsol to Shirdi.
 The Maruti vans normally take 7-8 people and charge anywhere around 60-70 rupees per person on sharing basis.
-The Tata Sumos take 9-10 people with same rate.
+The Tata Sumos take 9-10 people with the same rate.
 There is a public bus facility too but the condition of the buses was not too enticing for us to board them.
-Some of the locales decided to board the bus.
+Some of the locals decided to board the bus.
 I planned to hire a Maruti van for our own.

 I was really surprised at the price where the bargain started.
 It was surely double the rate should be and nobody was willing to reduce it.
 I couldn’t believe that someone could charge me rates higher than that was prevailing in Hyderabad that time.
 The longer I waited the possibility of a good bargain looked slimmer.
 With my wife and kid both sick, I had no choice but to take one of those expensive Maruti Omnis.
 Later I realized that they had only one business for that day and they were charging me for to and fro journey as they would not get any passenger on their way back.

 As soon as I got into the cab I realized that it might have been scrapped by its owner a few years ago.
 This special vehicle didn’t have a front window pane, the seat covers were cut off and the sponge lining was visible.
-The whole van was stinking like hell, as if it was soaked in mud just the previous day.
-Within five minutes of hiring the cab I realized that I would repent that trip throughout.
+The whole van was stinking like hell as if it was soaked in mud just the previous day.
+Within five minutes of hiring the cab, I realized that I would repent that trip throughout.
 I couldn’t believe that for a journey that should have cost me not more than 300 rupees, I agreed to pay double the amount.
 I hoped that we would be happy if we reached Shirdi in good condition without any problem.

 The cab came to a screeching halt in the middle of nowhere.
 Only a few huts were visible there at a distance.